 - One year for the representative from the Council of Arts and Sciences Chairs and Directors;

-- Three years for divisional and non-tenure track faculty representatives;
+- Three years for divisional and qualified rank faculty representatives;

 - Three years for Chair-elect.